HOW TO INCORPORATE IN NEW MEXICO ONLINE

 All New Mexico Corporations are required to have an FEIN.

-We can obtain an FEIN for your New Mexico Corporation.
+(EIN) for your new New Mexico Corporation.

 - Issue Stock Certificates to the Initial Shareholders